jasperp92/makecode_tutorials/tutorials/blinkendesherz.md

 ## Introduction @unplugged

 Lerne die LED-Matrix zu benutzen, um ein Herz blinken zu lassen!
-Learn how to use the LEDs and make a flashing heart!
 (Möchtest du wissen wie LEDs funktionieren?
 [Schau dieses Video an](https://youtu.be/qqBmvHD5bCw)).